xplosionmind/tommi.space/content/jam/public/Migrating from Fedora 41 to Debian Trixie (Testing).md

 description: Notes about moving from Fedora 41 to Debian Trixie (Testing, version 13) on my Framework Laptop 13.
 ---
 <div class='red box'>

-	<p>I gave up.
-At the time of writing, there are still too many little things to fix, little glitches, and it seems like Debian on Framework needs more maintenance than I originally thought.</p>
+I gave up.
+At the time of writing, there are still too many little things to fix, little glitches, and it seems like Debian on Framework needs more maintenance than I originally thought.

 </div>

 ## Knowledge base